rack-app/rack-app/README.md

 ## Features

 * easy to understand syntax
-  * module method level endpoint definition inspirited heavily the Sinatra DSL
+  * module method level endpoint definition inspirited heavily by the Sinatra DSL
   * unified error handling
   * syntax sugar for default header definitions
   * namespaces for endpoint request path declarations so it can be dry and unified